elements-at/pimcore-aws-cloudformation/readme.md

  - Delete / stop all ECS cluster services and then delete the entire stack.
  - Don't delete single nested stacks.
  - If the stack is pending, then observe if there are resources connected that are not part of the stack and have to be deleted manually.
+ - If some of the nested stacks cannot be deleted the first time, try another again, until all resources are deleted.
  If resources cannot be deleted, try [AWS Nuke](https://github.com/rebuy-de/aws-nuke).